Meeji/Lib.Result/README.md

 // Or lazily if calculating the default is an expensive operation customer = customerResult.UnwrapOr(() => new Customer);

 // We can also assume there was an error.
-This unwraps the 'failure' value or throws if the result represents a success. var error = customerResult.UnwrapError();
+//This unwraps the 'failure' value or throws if the result represents a success. var error = customerResult.UnwrapError();
 ```